 Many dads and partners report feeling frustrated and helpless in the face of the new mom’s struggle.
 It may not be clear how to help, and the situation can feel like it will last forever.
 Sometimes this can even lead to feelings of anger and resentment.

-Postpartum depression clearly affects the connection between parents, their connection to their baby, and the health and well-being of each family member as well as the family as a unit.
-It is important for dads and partners to recognize PPD in order to support the new mom—and it is just as important to recognize signs of PPD in dads and partners.
+Postpartum depression clearly affects the connection between parents and their connection to their baby.
+It also affects the health and well-being of each family member as well as the family as a unit.

-Much less research has been done on effective interventions for fathers or partners experiencing PPD than for mothers, butwhat little has been done indicates that similar techniques to those used for mothers can be effective.
+Much less research has been done on effective interventions for fathers or partners experiencing PPD than for mothers.
+However, what little has been done indicates that similar techniques to those used for mothers can be effective.

 Interventions for PPD (for Dads/Partners and Moms)

 Being informed about signs and symptoms of PPD combats feelings of helplessness and frustration.
 Knowledge gives dads and partners power to recognize the situation for what it is and gives them hope and confidence that it can be overcome.